Infection treatment with herbs, vitamins, natural products, natural remedy and

 Cranberry juice or

 cranberry extracts is probably the most widely known natural substance used to

 Crit Rev Food Sci Nutr.
 2014.
 Cranberry and recurrent cystitis: more than marketing?
 Cranberry is a traditional folk remedy for cystitis and, which, in the form of a variety of products and formulations has over several decades undergone extensive evaluation for the management of urinary tract infections (UTI).
 The aim of this retrospective study is to summarize and review the most relevant and recent preclinical and clinical studies on cranberries for the treatment of UTIs.
 The scientific literature selected for this review was identified by searches of Medline via PubMed.
 A variety of recent experimental evidence has shed light on the mechanism underlying the anti-adhesive properties of proanthrocyanidins, their structure-activity relationships, and pharmacokinetics.
 Analysis of clinical studies and evaluation of the cranberry efficacy/safety ratio in the prevention of UTIs strongly support the use of cranberry in the prophylaxis of recurrent UTIs in young and middle-aged women.

-2015.
-Cranberry Products for the Prophylaxis of Urinary Tract Infections in
+Cranberry Reduces the Risk of Urinary Tract Infection Recurrence in Otherwise

 D Mannose pills may be helpful in preventing UTIs.

 Garlic is claimed to help, but I have not seen good human studies.